abir10t/-JavaScript-Concepts/README.md

    .......JavaScript runtime engine........
    JavaScript runs within a browser and browsers do a lot more than just execute code.
 In fact, there are four distinct parts of the browser to consider:

        1 JavaScript runtime engine
        2 web APIs provided by the browser like the DOM, setTimeout, etc.
        3 a callback queue for events with callbacks like onClick and onLoad 4 an event loop

+ The runtime engine is what executes our code and each major browser has a slightly different engine under the hood.
+For example Chrome uses the V8 engine which also happens to power NodeJs.
+This engine can only execute one piece of code at a time.Web APIs are provided to us by the browser and include methods like setTimeout().These APIs are run independently, in a separate process, by the browser.
+This is how asynchronous JavaScript happens!!!
+It’s not that JavaScript itself is doing multiple things at once; instead the browser can run multiple different processes for us. runtime engine and the Web API interact using callback queue event loop.

+ The setTimeout function can access the value of i because of closure.
+We ask for i within our console.log statement, but its value is set in an outer, enclosing scope, that of the for loop.
+Since inner functions have access to variables in an outer function, we are able to go up a level and retrieve the value of i, which is 5.

  we need to use let i=0,because var is global but let is block scope.